Table of Contents

 A parent’s first step when a disagreement develops is to look at the existing evaluations of the child that the school has performed or used in planning IEP services and placement.
 A parent’s first job is to request and obtain from the school a clear and complete explanation of the evaluations and recommendations that the school has been using to propose IEP services and placement.

-Special education laws give parents the right to have a full explanation of the school’s evaluation findings and recommendations, in language that parents can understand.
+Special education laws give parents the right to have a full explanation of the school’s evaluation findings and recommendations, in a language that parents can understand.
 Parents who have doubts about the school’s proposed IEP services and placement must find out what evaluations the school is using, and what the school believes those evaluations say about the child’s disability and needs.
 Understanding the school’s evaluations may, in some cases, convince parents that the school’s proposed services are on the right track.
 However, parents who still have doubts may assert IEE procedures to obtain a “second opinion.”
 Lawmakers did not use the words “second opinion,” but that is the basic purpose of the IEE.

 What Must I Do to Obtain an IEE?